cvet/fonline/README.md

 * [Exclude FBX SDK from dependecies](https://github.com/cvet/fonline/issues/22)
 * [Steam integration](https://github.com/cvet/fonline/issues/38)

+#### Code refactoring plans

+* Exclude singletons
+* Preprocessor defines to constants
+* Eliminate raw pointers, use only smart
+* Hide implementation from headers by pimpl or abstraction
+* Fix all warnings from PVS Studio and other static analyzer tools
+* Improve more unit tests and gain code coverage to at least 80%

 ## Repository structure

 * *BuildScripts* - scripts for automatical build in command line or any ci/cd system